TheByteAttic/AgonLight/README.md

 <b>CHANGE HISTORY:</b>
 <p>
 <UL>
+  <LI><b>4 August 2022</b>: Update of the Manual.
+The theory of operation (slide 6) and the system diagram (slide 7) now contain information about the two interrupt lines from the ESP32 available to the eZ80F92.
+A description of the control port signals (slide 10) has also been added.
   <LI><b>26 July 2022</b>: Various bits and pieces of previously missing information added to the manual.
-System diagram updated.
+System diagram (slide 7) updated.
-  <LI><b>06 July 2022</b>: Added what is now page 18 of the manual.
+  <LI><b>06 July 2022</b>: Added what is now page 19 of the manual.
 More photos (of the official case) added to the /Photos directory.
   <LI><b>30 June 2022</b>: All files of Rev. 1.0 uploaded.
 </UL>